-In bigger and more complex applications (big apartment buildings, hotels, hospitals) we not only take water samples for you or support you with the visual inspection.
+In such cases we will develop a flushing plan, and plan the dates and the locations where the monitoring is done.
+Then we will not only take water samples for you or support you with the visual inspection.
 We also analyse the iron content in the water.